hcp4715/SalientGoodSelf/README.md

 ## Purpose

-This repository is an on-going notebook that analyze the results from a series of experiments on perceptual salience of positive self.
+This repository is an on-going notebook that analyzes results from a series of experiments on prioritization of good person in perceptual matching task.
+In total, ten experiements were included (total N = 404).

-The scripts were made public to increasing the transparency and reproducibility of this study.
+The scripts were made public to increasing the transparency and reproducibility of this study, all de-identified raw data were uploaded.

-The cleaned data will be uploaded after I submitting this manuscript.

 ## Links: